 With its anti-inflammatory, antimicrobial, and sebum-controlling properties, niacinamide helps treat severe acne such as papules and pustules.
 It also helps reduce acne scars over two to six weeks.

-Reverses signs of ageing
+Reverses signs of aging

 The skin around your eyes is thin and lacks collagen, elastin, and oil glands.
 External factors such as pollution, UV lights, and harsh weather conditions result in the skin around the eye being prone to signs of premature aging, such as dark circles, fine lines, wrinkles, and loss of elasticity.